brady800526/Practice-Backend-BasicRESTfulAPI_Python/README.md

 ## Summary

 This repo is a practice of building RESTful API by Python Flask Framework.

-All the step is followed by [youtube channel](https://www.youtube.com/watch?v=CjYKrbq8BCw&list=PLXmMXHVSvS-AFMUmbBeIfL3PqTvgw8ygb) created by Pretty Printed.
+*All the step is followed by [youtube channel](https://www.youtube.com/watch?v=CjYKrbq8BCw&list=PLXmMXHVSvS-AFMUmbBeIfL3PqTvgw8ygb) created by Pretty Printed.*

 ## RESTful API

-RESTful API is just a type of coding format or style that everyone develops, then front-end and back-end engineer can easily cooperate with these rules.
+RESTful API is just a type of coding format or style that suggests everyone follows to develop, then front-end and back-end engineer can easily cooperate with these rules.

 RESTful API compose 4 main methods for response to each HTTP request :

-* GET - Retuen all the info which the user should get
+* GET - Return all the info which the user should get
 * POST - Get the info from the user and optionally return the data
 * PUT - Modify certain info
 * DELETE - Delete certain info